An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Methods

-For a time-dependent planet formation history to produce a change in planet occurrence over $Z_{\textrm{max}}$, the stellar sample needs to exhibit a discernible trend between age and vertical oscillation amplitude.
-In the bottom panel of Figure \ref{fig:berger-gala}, we show that using the isochrone ages from the B20 \textit{Kepler}-\textit{Gaia} cross-match and the $Z_{\textrm{max}}$ calculated by the \texttt{Gala} package \citep{gala, adrian_price_whelan_2020_4159870} present a soft positive trend consistent with other investigations of $Z_{\textrm{max}}$ for \textit{Kepler} stars \citep{miglio_age_2021, silva_aguirre_confirming_2018, casagrande_measuring_2016, sagear_zoomies_2024}.
+For a time-dependent planet formation history to produce a change in planet occurrence over \zmax, the stellar sample needs to exhibit a discernible trend between age and vertical oscillation amplitude.
+In the bottom panel of Figure \ref{fig:kiel-age-vs-height-hu25-b20-b25}, we show that using isochrone ages from our joint B20-B25-HU25 sample presents a soft positive trend consistent with previous investigations of \zmax\ for \textit{Kepler} stars \citep{miglio_age_2021, silva_aguirre_confirming_2018, casagrande_measuring_2016, sagear_zoomies_2024}.

+From this seed sample of 22184 \textit{Kepler} and K2 stars with ages and Galactic scale heights, we re-draw their ages and \zmax, in order to ensure that we properly account for the large stellar age uncertainties, along with their \teff, \logg, stellar radii, and stellar mass.
+We use the \textit{Gaia} DR3 isochrone-derived parameter uncertainties for each draw.
+We draw 30 stellar samples, around which we will synthesize 30 distinct planet populations (see Section \ref{sec:psps}).